eeberhart40/when-pigs-fly/README.md

 - [x] toggle the sound on and off
 - [x] enter initials if they acheive a top ten score

+###Wireframes
+This app will consist of a single screen with the simulation canvas and nav links to the Github and my Repo.
+The toggle music will be on the left and the tops scores menue will be on the right.
 ![WireFrame](https://github.com/eeberhart40/when-pigs-fly/blob/master/when%20pigs%20fly%20wire%20frame.png)

+###Architecture and Technologies
+This project will be implemented with the following technologies:
+* `Vanilla JavaScript` for overall structure and game logic
+* `HTML5 Canvas` for DOM manipulation and rendering
+* `Webpack` to bundle and serve up the scripts

+###Main files
+In addition to the webpack entry file, there will be five scripts involved in this projet:
+`game.js`: this will handle the game logic and the main structure of the canvas `board.js`: responsible for rendering the the board `player.js`: takes input from user and adjusts the position of the pig accordingly `obstacle.js`: handles individual obstacles `scoreboard.js`: fetches top 10 scores from local state

+###Development Timeline
+####Day 1 (2/6/19)

+####Day 2

+####Day 3

+####Weekend